ModelCloud/GPTQModel/README.md

 * Debloated 271K lines of which 250K was caused by a single dataset used only by an example.
 Move dataset to HF.
 * Debloat the number of args presented in public .from_quantized()/.from_pretrained() api
 * Shorter and more concise public api/internal vars.
 No need to mimic HF style for verbose class names.
-* Complete tests with every feature and model tested.
+* More tests with every feature and model tested.
 Everything that does not pass tests will be removed from repo.
 We want quality over quantity.

 ## Roadmap (Target Date: July 2024):